 In my case, I deployed an AWS Storage gateway in file gateway mode.
-This works perfect for my use case but there's a couple of "Gotcha's" with the AWS file gateway versus a volume or tape library.
+This works perfectly for my use case but there are a couple of "Gotcha's" with the AWS file gateway versus a volume or tape library.

-The main one being that you cannot schedule or rate limit the file gateway directly within the AWS Console.
+The main one is that you cannot schedule or rate limit the file gateway directly within the AWS Console.
 This is simply not built into the solution.
-In order to ensure the upload did not use all the bandwidth on the network, I used rate limiting on the Cisco ASA.
+To ensure the upload did not use all the bandwidth on the network, I used rate limiting on the Cisco ASA.
 Below is the configuration.

-First step is to create an ACL for the host (In this example the file gateway is 188.8.131.52).
+The first step is to create an ACL for the host (In this example the file gateway is 126.96.36.199).
 I am allowing all IP traffic to and from this host.

-After that you need to configure a policy map which the ASA will use to police the traffic.
-In this example I am rate limiting the host to 10 mpbs with a burst rate of 1 mbps.
+After that, you need to configure a policy map that the ASA will use to police the traffic.
+In this example, I am rate-limiting the host to 10 Mbps with a burst rate of 1 Mbps.

 Once these steps are complete you need to tie a service policy to the inside interface.

 That's it!
 Now go and check your network monitoring software/netflow and you'll see it is working!